Corruption in Mauritius: Crown land allocated to Labour political activists and allies

-Arson after disputed land sale involving notary Deelchand
+Arson after a disputed land sale involving notary Deelchand

-In April 2015 notary Vinay Deelchand and his three collaborators Sandeep Appadoo, Mahendra Choonea and Dharmanand Sambon were convicted and sentenced for hatching a malicious plot to set Anwar Toorabally's house on fire on 17 August 2000.
-On that day a molotov cocktail was thrown on Toorabally's house located at Shakespeare Rd, Port Louis and his all-terrain vehicle caught fire.
-Prior to that incident Toorabally had sold 3 arpents of vacant land located at Bois-Pignolet, Terre-Rouge to a resident of Long Mountain for the agreed sum of Rs 3 Million.
-However Toorabally only received Rs 1 Million and when he tried to recover the remaining Rs 2 Million he discovered that notary Deelchand and his associates Appadoo, Chooneea and Sambon had bought out the property.
+In April 2015, notary Vinay Deelchand and his three collaborators, Sandeep Appadoo, Mahendra Choonea and Dharmanand Sambon, were convicted and sentenced for hatching a malicious plot to set Anwar Toorabally's house on fire on 17 August 2000.
+On that day, a molotov cocktail was thrown on Toorabally's house located at Shakespeare Rd, Port Louis and his all-terrain vehicle caught fire.
+Prior to that incident, Toorabally had sold 3 arpents of vacant land located at Bois-Pignolet, Terre-Rouge to a resident of Long Mountain for the agreed sum of Rs 3 million.
+However, Toorabally only received Rs 1 Million and when he tried to recover the remaining Rs 2 million he discovered that notary Deelchand and his associates Appadoo, Chooneea and Sambon had bought out the property.
 Antoine Chetty, the former bodyguard of notary Vinay Deelchand, revealed that his boss had ordered him to burn down Toorabally's house and throw acid on his face as a form of intimidation.
+Antoine Chetty had made allegations against several high-profile persons during 2004, including former Commissioner of Police, Raj Dayal.
+He was in concert with his lawyer, Samad Goolamaully, and several journalists of the mainstream media who were portraying him as a repentant convict.
+Several allegations proved to be baseless, the last one being against a professional accountant known as Yajnyandra Nath Varma (Yash Varma), who was a Manager working for KPMG Mauritius.
+The charge against Yash Varma was dropped within one and a half years due to the allegation being saddled with lies and the police not finding a single piece of evidence, although the accountant lost his job in the process, having been a victim of trial by press.
+Following that case, charges against other persons against whom allegations had been made earlier by Antoine Chetty were dropped.
+It seemed he was using the allegations as a means of blackmail.
+His own lawyer had been sentenced to prison at the age of 12 in England.
+Antoine Chetty himself was a drug dealer who would serve several years in prison.